 - Affordable.
 If you catch a sale, you can get the Omni PC for a very reasonable price.

 - Made by a reliable brand.
-Although the reliability for Samsonite has fallen a bit over the years, they still make very reliable suitcases.
+Although the reliability of Samsonite has fallen a bit over the years, they still make very reliable suitcases.

 - Well-reviewed.
 On Amazon, the Omni PC is one of the most popular and well-reviewed suitcases.

 - Solid build quality.
 The Omni PC is made from durable materials, such as polycarbonate and aluminum, and nothing feels cheap.

 - Somewhat heavy.
 Weighing at 11.7 lbs, the Samsonite Omni PC isn’t too heavy, but it also isn’t considered lightweight (Although, very close.)

 - Over 62 linear inches.
 Unfortunately, with wheels and handles included, the Omni PC 28-inch measures 3.5 inches above the most common linear inch restriction for checked luggage.

 - Stock setup.
 The Omni PC has all the features that you’d expect, but nothing innovative or “smart”.

 Although the Samsonite Omni PC 28-inch checked suitcase is slightly over the most common linear inch restriction, most of the time you won’t have any issues, because it’s only slightly above the limit.
 But if you want to be sure, you should get the medium-checked 24-inch version instead, which is within the limits.
 Really, that’s the only serious downside to the Omni PC 28-inch checked suitcase.

 Other than that, it’s very affordable, built from premium materials, backed up by a nice warranty, and comes with all the features that you’d need, such as expandable zippers and TSA-approved locks.
 If you’re looking for something that won’t break in the first years, yet is somewhat affordable, the Omni PC is one of the best options to get.
 Of course, you could get something cheaper, but it usually won’t be as reliable as Samsonite.